Physics-Informed Detection of Friction Anomalies in Satellite Reaction Wheels: RWA Modeling

-An FSS represents a particular phenomenon inside the bearing of the RWA, such as the distribution of lubricant, the relative position of the inner and outer races, or any other aspect that may affect the dry friction.
-In these systems, the variable $q$ represents the current configuration of the system, $\tau$ is how long the system has been in that configuration, and $f$ is the friction generated by the system.
-Note that the configuration only takes discrete values.
+The FSS emulates unobservable phenomena inside the bearing of the RWA, such as the distribution of lubricant, the relative position of the inner and outer races, or any other aspect that may affect the dry friction.
+The state variable $q$ is the current configuration of the system and $f$ is the generated friction.
+The configuration represents, for instance, various stable positions of the bearings, or whether there is oil in a certain gap in the bearings or not.

-These systems are indexed with the variable $s$, and the evolution of a system $s$ is relatively simple.
-At every step, the system may jump to a contiguous configuration $q$ with $P_s^\mathrm{t}(q, \tau)$ or stay the same.
-If it does not jump, the configuration does not change, and $\tau$, the number of steps since the last jump, increases by one.
-If it jumps, the configuration $q$ and the friction $f$ produced by the FSS change, and $\tau$ goes back to $0$.
-A visualization of a system FSS can be seen in Figure~\ref{fig:switching-system-diagram}, and the dynamics are given formally by

-Two probability functions affect the behavior of the FSS.
-The first is the transition probability $P_s^t(q, \tau)$, which depends both on the current configuration and on how long the system has spent in it.
-By including $q$, we can consider systems that spend different lengths of time in various configurations, and by including $\tau$, we are not limited to exponential residence times, as it is common in stochastic Markov chains \cite{rabiner_tutorial_1989}.

-The second probability function is $P_s^{\mathrm{qf}}(q', f')$, which determines the new configuration and friction ($q'$ and $f'$ in \eqref{eq:transition_model}) the system takes after it has transitioned.
-Since the friction depends only on the new configuration, this can be written as
+Since we only use the FSS for modeling these friction phenomena, we impose some restrictions on their behavior based on observations from the TAS dataset and previous experience with friction in RWAs \cite{lee_-flight_2015, pantaleoni_curing_2014}.
+The new configuration of the system $q$ depends only on the previous one, while its duration $\tau$ depends only on the new $q$.
+The transition function can then be written as

-We set some assumptions on $P_s^\mathrm{f}(f' | q')$ and $P_s^\mathrm{q} (q' | q)$.
-For the latter, the FSS can only jump between contiguous states, that is, $P_s^\mathrm{q}(q' | q) = 0$ if $|q' - q| > 1$.
-For the friction: the probability functions associated with different $q$ can not overlap, and the range of values of $f'$ must increase with increasing $q$.
-Figure~\ref{fig:switching-system-diagram} shows an example of valid friction probabilities on the right side.
+The transfunctions $P^\mathrm{q}$ and $P^\tau$ can be further restricted.
+First, we assume an FSS can only transition to adjacent configurations, that is, $P^\mathrm{q}(q'|q) = 0$ if $|q' - q| \neq 1$.
+The index $q$ of the configuration is related to the friction: a higher $q$ implies a higher friction $f$, and there is no overlap in the range of values of friction produced by two different configurations.
+Figure~\ref{fig:switching-system-diagram} shows an example of friction probabilities, in different colors for each $q$.

+To model the behavior of an RWA, we use several FSS models, each indexed by an integer $s$.
+Each FSS is consequently characterized by three functions: the configuration transition function $P_s^\mathrm{q} (q|q')$ that determines how the configuration can evolve, the friction function $P_s^\mathrm{f}(f|q)$ that associates to each configuration the friction it can produce, and the duration function $P_s^\mathrm{t} (\tau|q)$ that determines how long the system stays in a given configuration.